stevejgordon/AspNetCoreDockerWorkshop/activities/13-UnitTests.md

 # Adding Unit Test Project

-For this activity, please ensure you have completed [Activity 11](11-DockerCompose.md).
+For this activity, please ensure you have completed [Activity 12](12-DockerCompose.md).

+## What's the plan?

+We're going to add a unit test project with a simple test against the 'Hello' action of our 'SampleController'.
+We'll run the tests via the UI and/or the command line via the dotnet CLI.
+Finally we'll update the dockerfile so that tests are run during the Docker image build process.

 ## Activity Steps